 Insight into AIDS2022

-While the official theme of AIDS 2022 in Montreal this year was ‘re-engage and follow the science’, it could well have been ‘let’s reinvigorate the fight against inequality and injustice.’
+While the official theme of AIDS 2022 in Montreal was ‘re-engage and follow the science’, it could well have been ‘let’s reinvigorate the fight against inequality and injustice.’

 New HIV infections continue to impact most on key populations – gay and bisexual men, people who inject drugs and trans communities – while punitive HIV criminalisation laws and a lack of harm reduction measures deny many people basic human rights and access to prevention and treatment services.